Simple homotopy types of even dimensional manifolds: Locally free class groups

 We can use this to define an involution on the locally free class group.

 \begin{definition} Define the \textit{standard involution on $C(\l)$} to be the map:

 \end{definition}

 It can be shown that this is an involution of abelian groups in the sense that $\ast$ is a group homomorphism such that $\ast^2 = \id_{C(\l)}$.
-In the case $\l=\Z G$, we have that $\wt K_0(\Z G) \cong C(\Z G)$ and the involution above coincides with the standard involution on $\wt K_0$ as defined in \cref{ss:k0}.
+In the case $\l=\Z G$, we have an isomorphism $\wt K_0(\Z G) \cong C(\Z G)$ and the involution above coincides with the standard involution on $\wt K_0$ as defined in \cref{ss:k0}.

 We now explore some properties of this involution.
 In what follows we refer to \cite[pp.~275-6]{CR87}.
 This deals only with the case $\l = \Z G$, though the arguments there apply to the more general setting described above.
 Observe that an involution on an abelian group is the same structure as a $\Z C_2$-module, where the $C_2$-action is given by the involution.